Persecution of Christians in the Middle East in light of History

 Afghanistan is a signatory to the Universal Declaration of Human Rights, which says everyone has the right to freedom of thought, conscience and religion, including even the change of one's religion.

-Eye Witness Account of Genocide in Jos, Nigeria - March 2010
+Eyewitness Account of Genocide in Jos, Nigeria - March 2010

-Biblically inspired evangelical Christianity is sweeping through places like China, Africa, India and Southeast Asia making it, by far, the fastest growing faith on the planet. - Christianity Under Siege in the Muslim World - Photo Essays - TIME
+- Christianity Under Siege in the Muslim World - Photo Essays - TIME

 TIME PHOTOS: A series of 13 violent incidents underscores the fragile position of Christians living in Islamic nations.